bioexcel/qmmm_benchmark_suite/README.md

 solvated in water.
 There are 68 QM atoms in this system and 167,922 atoms in total, and therefore it represents a fairly large QM subsystem (68 QM atoms) combined within a large MM subsystem (167,922 atoms in total).
-The QM region is modelled using the GPW method with DZVP-MOLOPT-GTH basis set and PBE XC functional.
+The QM region is modelled using the GPW method.
 An energy cut-off for the plane waves of 400 Ry was found to be suitable.
 For the MM part the Amber03 forcefield is used for the protein and water molecules are treated using the TIP3P model.